allgreed/presentations/into-to-validation/main.md

 Note:
 - adjust the notes font-size to 3em
+- it's maginificent that you are here
+- who heard about software testing?
+- who creates software for money?
+- keep your hand up if you test that software
 <!--v-->

 ## If we can turn back time...
 <img src="/img/tardis.png" style="background: 0; border: 0; box-shadow: none; width: 30%;"/>

+Note:
+- this is a conversation
+- where do you wanna go?
+- nope, we're gonna go different place!
 <!--v-->

 ## ...to the good old days - 2010